-Whether you’re heading out on vacation, a road trip, a day out of the house, a playdate, or packing a daycare or preschool lunch, these healthy toddler snacks will help keep your kiddo full and happy.
+These healthy toddler snacks will help keep your kiddo full and happy—without a lot of work for you.
+Plus, each can be easily packed if you’re heading out on vacation, a road trip, a day out of the house, a playdate, or packing a daycare or preschool lunch.

-I’ve included a nice mix of healthy homemade toddler snack recipes, preschool snack ideas, healthy store-bought toddler snacks, baby-led weaning snack ideas, and a few assembly-only ideas to give you a wide range of options for portable foods that are packed with nutrition.
+I’ve included a mix of healthy snacks to make, preschool snack ideas, healthy store-bought toddler snacks, baby snacks, and a few assembly-only ideas to give you a wide range of options for portable foods that are packed with nutrition.

-There are sweet and savory ideas, ways to pack leftovers, and a few of our favorite store-bought products.
+There are sweet and savory toddler snack ideas, ways to pack leftovers, and a few of our favorite store-bought products.
+Plus, each snack is filling and nourishing to help fuel our busy toddlers.

 Here’s my general approach to packing snacks to take on the go.

 1. Invest in a set of durable containers to help keep the food from getting smushed.
-These are our favorite containers, whether you like glass, recycled plastic or stainless steel.
+These are our favorite snack containers for kids, whether you like glass, recycled plastic or stainless steel.

 2. Pack snacks, most of the time, that have more than one food group.
 Aim to include fruit or a veggie and a protein or a fat.
 (Having at least one item of produce and either a fat or a protein means that the snack will keep your toddler full longer.)
 But also remember that appetite can vary, so even if you pack a “balanced” snack, the kids may not eat all of it.